clamdrive/webdev/README.md

 ### Notes:

-* I have installed adminer under `tools/adminer.php` rather than phpmyadmin.
+* I have installed adminer under `tools/adminer.php` rather than phpmyadmin used by @osteel.
+* Run `shtools/fixenv.sh` to reset environment if shell has lost it.
+* Run `shtools/cleandocker.sh` to remove dangling images and volumes.